najeebkhans/AI/README.md

 -   Create a series of 5 artworks in the style of anime portraits focusing on color schemes , composition, and thematic elements.
 -   imagine anime portraits including elements like cartoonish backgrounds and red color palettes .
 -   Create a geometric pattern for fashion fabric .
+-   magine A header photo for Twitter with black background and puppies --ar 3:1
+-    imagine LinkedIn background photo in red and pink with text : MidJourney Pro --ar 4:1
+-    imagine inspirational quote Stories for Instagram in modern style and vibrant colors --ar 9:16.
+-    imagine A scenic landscape - brightness 20 .
+-    imagine : A portrait of a person --edit remove blemishes --value 5 .
+-     imagine A black cat --c 10 .
+- imagine A black cat --chaos 50 .
+- imagine An orange cat --chaos 1.
+- imagine A detailed floral pattern with intertwining vines and flowers .
+-  imagine prompt: a seamless mosaic pattern with intricate details.
+-  imagine a scenic landscape --ar 16:9 .
+-  imagine A futuristic cityscape --Sref link s 750 --ar 9- - 16.
+-  imagine face cream in --style raw-40y09zAC5QCN
+-  imagine A motivational illustration for blog header using bright colors, cheerful characters , and a sunny background with the text: "Start Your Day with a Smile!".
+-  imagine A health and wellness illustration for fitness with integrated text: "Stay Active, Stay Healthy!".
+-  Create a engaging illustration for blog post summary to boost engagement with the text: "Productivity Hacks" .